carhartl/jquery-cookie/CONTRIBUTING.md

     $ open http://0.0.0.0:8124/test/index.html

 _Note: we recommend cleaning all the browser cookies before running the tests, that can avoid false positive failures._

-## Contribution

-###Issues

-- Report issues, questions, feature requests on [GitHub Issues](https://github.com/carhartl/jquery-cookie/issues);
-- If reporting a bug, please add a [Short, Self Contained, Correct, Example](http://sscce.org/).

-###Pull requests
-- Create a new branch outside the master for every separate change you make.
-- Create a test case if you are fixing a bug or implementing an important feature;
-- Make sure the build runs successfully;